riazhedayati/beautiful-jekyll/_posts/2017-01-21-predict-song-genre-pt3.md

 ---
 layout: post
-title: Predicting Song Genre using Lyrics (part 3)
+title: Can a song's lyrics predict it's genre? (part 3)
 subtitle: Decision Trees and Random Forests in R
 ---